 2. Connect with water

 Because the sacral chakra is linked with the element of water, any form of deep hydration will do it some good.
-That means drinking a whole lot of water throughout the day, perhaps with a few orange slices to reflect the orange color of the sacral chakra's energy, suggests Poon.
+That means drinking a whole lot of water throughout the day, perhaps with a few orange slices to reflect the chakra's color, orange, suggests Poon.
 Taking a warm bath complete with an orange essential-oil blend or even going swimming in a natural body of water can also help revive an under-active sacral chakra, in particular.

 3. Eat sacral-centering foods